Dense Fog Advisory issued for Blaine, Brown, Custer, Eastern Cherry, Frontier, Garfield by NWS - NewsBreak

 weather.gov

-Winter Storm Warning issued for Blaine, Custer, Garfield, Loup, Wheeler by NWS
+Winter Storm Warning issued for Adams, Buffalo, Dawson, Furnas, Gosper, Greeley, Hall by NWS

 Effective: 2023-01-18 00:00:00 CST Expires: 2023-01-19 00:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
-Call Nebraska 511 for the latest road information.
-Target Area: Blaine; Custer; Garfield; Loup; Wheeler WINTER STORM WARNING REMAINS IN EFFECT FROM MIDNIGHT TONIGHT TO MIDNIGHT CST WEDNESDAY NIGHT * WHAT...Heavy snow expected.
-Total snow accumulations of 9 to 12 inches. * WHERE...Blaine, Loup, Garfield, Wheeler and Custer Counties. * WHEN...From midnight tonight to midnight CST Wednesday night. * IMPACTS...Travel could be very difficult.
-Patchy blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute. * ADDITIONAL DETAILS...Northeast winds becoming northerly could gust up to 30 mph and cause some blowing and drifting snow.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Adams; Buffalo; Dawson; Furnas; Gosper; Greeley; Hall; Hamilton; Howard; Kearney; Merrick; Nance; Phelps; Polk; Sherman; Valley WINTER STORM WARNING REMAINS IN EFFECT FROM MIDNIGHT TONIGHT TO MIDNIGHT CST WEDNESDAY NIGHT * WHAT...Heavy snow expected.
+Total snow accumulations mainly 5 to 10 inches.
+Isolated higher amounts to around 12 inches possible.
+Winds will average 15 to 20 MPH with highest gusts of 25 to 30 MPH, initially out of the northeast but then turning northwesterly Wednesday night.
+This will mainly be a snow event for the warned area, but some locations mainly along or south of Highway 6 could see a period of freezing rain. * WHERE...Portions of south central Nebraska. * WHEN...From midnight Tuesday night to midnight CST Wednesday night. * IMPACTS...Travel could be very difficult.
+Patchy blowing snow and occasionally heavy snow rates could significantly reduce visibility.
+The hazardous conditions may develop in time to impact the Wednesday morning commute, but there is greater confidence in impacts to the Wednesday evening commute. * ADDITIONAL DETAILS...While minor forecast adjustments remain possible, forecast confidence has increased enough that significant snow accumulation will indeed occur.

 weather.gov